AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

   * Everytime an enemy is killed, it tells the model to "make more like this".

-  * If the player ignores or doesn't kill, it tells the model that "not interesting to the player" or "this is too hard".
+  * If the player ignores or doesn't kill the enemy, it tells the model that "not interesting to the player" or "this is too hard for the player to kill".

 * Creating Cluster-Based Difficulty Difficulty System